-A native of Brooklyn, New York, Landsman achieved her dream of becoming principal of the MET in 1985 and held that position until 2010.
+A native of Brooklyn, New York, Ms. Landsman achieved her dream of becoming principal of the MET in 1985 and held that position until 2010.
 She has also spread her talent to many other ensembles within New York City and is a current member of the Orpheus Chamber Orchestra.
 Additionally she has performed with numerous groups, including her co-principal position with the Houston Symphony, substitute principal position with the St. Paul Chamber Orchestra, guest Principal horn with both the Philadelphia Orchestra and Los Angeles Chamber Orchestra, and as substitute horn with the New York Philharmonic.

 She has recorded for RCA, Deutsche Gramophone, CRI, Nonesuch and Vanguard labels, and is most famous for her performance of Wagner’s “Ring” cycle as solo horn with the MET Opera under the direction of James Levine.
-Landsman has performed as a chamber musician at many festivals and concert series, including the Marlboro Music Festival, Chamber Music Northwest, the Santa Fe Chamber Music Festival, Sarasota Music Festival, La Jolla Summerfest, the Chamber Music Society of Lincoln Center, Aspen Music Festival, and the Metropolitan Museum of Art, where she appeared as a guest artist with the former Guarneri Quartet.
+Landsman has performed as a chamber musician at festivals and concert series, including the Marlboro Music Festival, Chamber Music Northwest, the Santa Fe Chamber Music Festival, Sarasota Music Festival, La Jolla Summerfest, the Chamber Music Society of Lincoln Center, Aspen Music Festival, and the Metropolitan Museum of Art, where she appeared as a guest artist with the former Guarneri Quartet.

 Her international presence includes master classes in Norway, Sweden, and Israel.
+In 2019, Ms. Landsman joined the Aldeburgh Snape Maltings Festival as a coach and mentor.

-Her students hold positions in the Metropolitan Opera Orchestra, Philadelphia Orchestra, San Francisco Opera and Ballet Orchestras, Washington National Opera Orchestra, Dallas Symphony, St. Louis Symphony, New Jersey Symphony, Colorado Symphony, Cincinnati Symphony Orchestra, The Rochester Philharmonic Orchestra, and the American Brass Quintet.
-She recently received the “Pioneer Award” from the International Women’s Brass Conference and was a featured artist at the International Horn Society Conference in 2012 and 2015.
+Her students hold positions in the Metropolitan Opera Orchestra, Philadelphia Orchestra, San Francisco Opera and Ballet Orchestras, Washington National Opera Orchestra, Dallas Symphony, St. Louis Symphony, New Jersey Symphony, Colorado Symphony, Cincinnati Symphony Orchestra, The Rochester Philharmonic Orchestra, The Florida Orchestra and the American Brass Quintet.
+She received the “Pioneer Award” from the International Women’s Brass Conference and was a featured artist at the International Horn Society Conference in 2012 and 2015.

 Her recent series of Carmine Caruso lessons on Youtube have lent to further fame and renown among the current generation of horn players.
 Landsman currently resides in Nyack, New York.